Lew Ford: Hanshin Tigers

 Ford Signed with the Hanshin Tigers in Japan's Nippon Professional Baseball on November 29, 2007.

 Colorado Rockies

-In March of 2009, Ford signed a minor league contract with the Colorado Rockies, but did not play the season there.
+In March 2009, Ford signed a minor league contract with the Colorado Rockies, but did not play the season there.

 Long Island Ducks/Cincinnati Reds

 On August 24, 2009, Ford signed a minor league contract with the Cincinnati Reds.
 Ford was a member of the Long Island Ducks when he posted 10 home runs, 2 triples, and 55 RBI's in 93 games.
 The Texas native finished second in the league in batting average (.330) and fourth in on-base percentage (.407).
 His efforts earned him a contract with the Cincinnati Reds organization.

 Guerreros de Oaxaca

 Played in (2010) with the Guerreros de Oaxaca of the Mexican League.

-Second stint with Long Island Ducks
+Long Island Ducks (second stint)

-On March 7, 2011, Ford signed with the Long Island Ducks of the independent Atlantic League.
+On March 7, 2011, Ford signed with the Long Island Ducks of the independent Atlantic League of Professional Baseball.